Politics, Policy and Government

 Quinnipiac University Polling Institute (Quinnipiac University)

 The Quinnipiac University Poll regularly surveys residents in Connecticut, New York, New Jersey, Pennsylvania and nationwide about political races, state and national elections, and issues of public concern, such as schools, taxes, transportation, municipal services, and the environment.
-Press releases and poll results, some as far back as 1997, are available on the site; the blue box on the left of the screen provides links to polls by state.
+Press releases and poll results are available on the site.

 RAND (short for Research And Development) is a not-for-profit institution dedicated to improving policy and decision-making through research and analysis.
 The RAND home page includes general information, research areas, technical capabilities, and publications.
 RAND's public use databases are listed at http://www.rand.org/about/tools.html and include: